objcio/articles/2014-08-11-behavior-driven-development.md

 	@property(nonatomic, strong) id identifier;
 	@end

 You can probably gauge that there's something wrong with these tests.
 Even though they are valid and they check for specific behavior, they expose the internal workings of our `CalendarDataDownloader`.
-There's no need for our tests to have knowledge of how it holds its request identifier.
+There's no need for our tests to have knowledge of how the `CalendarDataDownloader` holds its request identifier.
 Let's see how we can write our tests without exposing internal implementation:

     describe(@"update calendar data", ^{
         beforeEach(^{